Jminic81/Dogs/Readme.md

 2. Name is populated as "?" or some version of "Not given" for 0.1% of the entries
 3. Color is populates as "." or "Other" in 1% of the entries

-The flaws described above were deemed insignificant and were not treated.
+The flaws described above were deemed insignificant for this exercise and were not treated.

 As of November 2016, the American Kennel Club (AKC) recognizes 202 different breeds of dogs; however, the data set shows 344 unique breeds.
 That is because there are many listings for "mixed", for "designer" dogs like Labradoodles (cross between Labrador Retriever and Poodle = temperment of Lab but don't shed), and some for breeds that are not recognized by the AKC.
 Additionally, there appears to be a lack of standard nomenclature.
-For example, there are a few abbreviations that result in duplicates, and "puppy" and
-"tag" appear but only twice in the 2016 dataset.
+For example, some abbreviations resulted in duplicates, and "puppy" and "tag" appear but only twice in the 2016 dataset.

 Data is for 160 different zip codes in PA.
 There are a total of 2,174 zip codes in PA for 67 counties.
 Re:  below - looking at the top zip codes by count, all of the locations are within a 15 mile radius of Pittsburgh.
 It is conceivable that there are about 30,000 dogs just in the greater Pittsburgh area as there are millions of licenced dogs in the state of Pennslyvania.